Magnus-SI/FYS4150/Project4/README.md

 Now the terminal will ask you to type in various parameters which determine which file to open.
 First enter lattice size (either 2 or 20).
 Then temperature (1 for L = 2 and 1 or 2.4 for L = 20).
 The configuration to type in is either 0 (ordered initial configuration) or 0.5 (random intitial configuration).
 Only use 0.5 if you analyse the 20x20 lattice.
 When the script runs it will plot various quantities and write results to the terminal.

-For the results from the paralellized program, openMP is required.
+For the results from the paralellized programs, we have included the results in the data folder.
+To get the figures in the report, you only need to run plots.py.

+To generate the results, openMP is required.
 The timer program can be run in less than a minute with
 ```bash
 bash timerun.sh
 ```